Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Introduction

 In the following, we provide a rigorous analysis of the statistical properties of the proposed two-step estimator and extensive simulation experiments to analyze its finite sample properties.
 We conduct our technical analysis under relatively mild assumptions about the error term process.
 Prior studies employing LASSO-type estimators to detect structural breaks assume (Gaussian) white noise error terms \citep[see, for example,][]{ChanYauZhang2014, Gao2019, SafikhaniShojaie2020}, which can be useful to model (V)AR processes.
-However, this assumption is too restrictive in (multiple equations) linear regressions with integrated regressors often having autocorrelated errors with strong persistence.
-Naturally, it becomes more difficult to detect structural breaks if the error term process is strongly autocorrelated.
+However, this assumption is too restrictive in (multiple equations) linear regressions with integrated regressors often having serially correlated errors.
+Naturally, it becomes more difficult to detect structural breaks if the error term process is serially correlated.
 Under those assumptions, we show that our estimator is able to consistently estimate the number of structural breaks, their timing, and jointly estimates the model's coefficients.